samanth2244/MCPayment/README.md

             }
     }];

-Then you will get Response Data for success or failur in completion block and also you will get the user's shipping and billing address if requested while creating payment request.
+Then you will get Response Data for success or failure in completion block and also you will get the user's shipping and billing address if requested while creating payment request.